jvicu2001/GGeoTrace/README.md

-# GGeoTrace
+# NGeoTrace
-Graphic Geological Traceroute - See where your connections jump (WIP)
+Nice Geographical Traceroute - See where your connections jump (WIP)

-The purpose of this program is to provide a visualization of a traceroute with the help of a geopolitical map (planning on using OpenStreetMap)
+The purpose of this program is to provide a visualization of a traceroute with the help of a geographical map (planning on using OpenStreetMap)

 ### TODO list
 - [ ] Implement a traceroute program (choosing between already made solutions or a basic custom made one)